firasd/vibesbench/README.md

 ## AI Ontology

 Our view is that AI models do not need interiority to be funny or thoughtful.
-Hence we cite their quotes.
+So we quote them.

 > "You can write that down and put a dash in front of it, and put my name at the bottom." &mdash; Mitch Hedberg